pmpsites/pmp-hugo/content/about/_index.md

     partner:
          - name: Clarity
            text: >
                  Clarity are leaders in inward investment marketing.
-They promote locations utilising data-supported value propositions, specialist content, and advanced inbound marketing techniques - to attract more investing businesses and key personnel.
+We promote locations utilising data-supported value propositions, specialist content, and advanced inbound marketing techniques - to attract more investing businesses and key personnel.
          - name: Diva Creative
            text: >
                  Diva Creative is a full-service agency specialising in creative communications to influence behaviour - including the places people choose to live, work and visit.
 Key capabilities include changing place perceptions and sustainability themes.